Join our campaign to make Goa the first rabies-free state in India!

 You are not alone!

 Mission Rabies is well aware of the fact that travelling to India can be an overwhelming experience even for seasoned travellers and we want your volunteer experience here to be as rewarding and comfortable as possible.
-Our staff are more than happy to answer any questions that you have before you travel and there will be the Mission Rabies Leadership Team from the UK Head Office and from India on the drive to be your point of communication in-country.
-All of the Leadership Team have the competencies as required by our policies, including experience in similar environments, knowledge of rabies and specific training.
+Our staff are more than happy to answer any questions that you have before you travel and there will always be members from the Mission Rabies Leadership Team to be your point of communication in-country.
+They will be on the ground working with your team, helping you get to grips with the tasks and activities of the project and will always be available if you have any questions, concerns, or particular needs throughout your time in India.

 BS8848 Cooperate Compliance

-If you have any questions with regards to our BS 8848 accreditation please contact firstname.lastname@example.org
+If you have any questions with regards to our health and safety accreditation please contact: email@example.com

 |Suitability:||Vets, Vet Nurses, Vet Students, Vet Nurse Students, Non-Vets|